 During 2005, KCP&L entered into a revolving agreement to sell all of its retail electric accounts receivable to Receivables Company, which sold an undivided percentage ownership interest in the accounts receivable to an outside investor.
 Receivables Company received \$70 million in cash from the outside investor, which was forwarded to KCP&L as consideration for its sale.
-KCP&L's accounts receivable agreement is an additional source of liquidity with an all-information.
+KCP&L's accounts receivable agreement is an additional source of liquidity with an all-in borrowing cost generally equal to or lower than KCP&L's other sources of short-term borrowings including the revolving credit facility and commercial paper.
+See Note 3 to the consolidated financial statements for additional information.